Menu

 Key messages from the toolkit include:

-• The purpose of the toolkit is not to assess mental health but to understand impact of mental health on children
+• The purpose of the toolkit is not to assess mental health but to understand impact of mental health on children and young people

 • Open dialogue with other professionals and family and friends around mental health promotes improved understanding and supportive networks